-The Associate Dean of the Professional Doctoral Programs is the chief administrator of the D.Min degree program.
+The Associate Dean of the Professional Doctoral Programs is the chief administrator of the DEdMin degree program.
 The Associate Dean is responsible for the administration and implementation of the academic policies and curricular programs related to this program as follows:

-- Process applications for admission. - Chair the ProDOC. - Certify applications and reports of doctoral progress. - Present matters for consideration to the Academic Affairs Committee. - Represent the doctoral program to the Academic Affairs Committee. - Notify the Academic Affairs Committee of decisions concerning requests for changes in program status.
+- Process applications for admission. - Chair the Professional Doctoral Committee (ProDOC). - Certify applications and reports of doctoral progress. - Present matters for consideration to the Academic Leadership/Curriculum Committee. - Represent the doctoral program to the Academic Leadership/Curriculum Committee - Notify the Academic Leadership/Curriculum Committee of decisions concerning requests for changes in program status.

-The Associate Dean will be assisted by the Director of the Doctor of Educational Ministry Program and the Director of the Doctor of Ministry Program.
+The Associate Dean is assisted by the Director of the Doctor of Educational Ministry Program and the Director of the Doctor of Ministry Program.